-- 1) Primary responsibility for this function is assigned to the City Administrator, who will prepare and maintain Annex J (Recovery) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include:

-- a) Establish and train a damage assessment team using local personnel.
-Coordinate the efforts of that team with state and federal damage assessment personnel who may be dispatched to assist us. - b) Assess and compile information on damage to public and private property and needs of disaster victims and formulate and carry out programs to fill those needs. - c) If damages are beyond our capability to deal with, compile information for use by our elected officials in requesting state or federal disaster assistance. - d) If we are determined to be eligible for state or federal disaster assistance, coordinate with state and federal agencies to carry out authorized recovery programs.

-d.
-Public Works & Engineering.

-- Primary responsibility for this function is assigned to the Public Works Director, who will prepare and maintain Annex K (Public Works & Engineering) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Protect government facilities and vital equipment where possible. - b) Assess damage to streets, bridges, traffic control devices, and other public facilities. - c) Direct temporary repair of vital facilities. - d) Restore damaged roads and bridges. - e) Restore waste treatment and disposal systems. - f) Arrange for debris removal. - g) General damage assessment support. - h) Building inspection support. - i) Provide specialized equipment to support emergency operations. - j) Support traffic control and search and rescue operations.
+- g) Update and monitor Social Media outlets. - c.
+Recovery. - Primary responsibility for this function is assigned to the Risk Manager/Finance Director who will in coordination with the EMC prepare and maintain Annex J (Recovery) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Establish and train a damage assessment team using local personnel.
+Coordinate the efforts of that team with state and federal damage assessment personnel who may be dispatched to assist us. - b) Assess and compile information on damage to public and private property and needs of disaster victims and formulate and carry out programs to fill those needs. - c) If damages are beyond our capability to deal with, compile information for use by our elected officials in requesting state or federal disaster assistance. - d) If Travis County is determined to be eligible for state or federal disaster assistance, coordinate with state and federal agencies to carry out authorized recovery programs. - d.
+Public Works & Engineering. - Primary responsibility for this function is assigned to the Executive Manager, Transportation and Natural Resources/City Public Works Director who will prepare and maintain Annex K (Public Works & Engineering) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Protect government facilities and vital equipment where possible. - b) Assess damage to streets, bridges, traffic control devices, and other public facilities. - c) Direct temporary repair of vital facilities. - d) Restore damaged roads and bridges. - e) Restore waste treatment and disposal systems. - f) Arrange for debris removal. - g) General damage assessment support. - h) Building inspection support. - i) Provide specialized equipment to support emergency operations. - j) Support traffic control and search and rescue operations. - e.
+Utilities. - 1) Primary responsibility for this function is assigned to the Public Utilities director/other, who will prepare and maintain Annex L (Energy and Utilities) to this plan and supporting SOPs.

-e.
-Utilities.

-- Primary responsibility for this function is assigned to the Public Works Director, who will prepare and maintain Annex L (Energy and Utilities) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Prioritize restoration of utility service to vital facilities and other facilities. - b) Arrange for the provision of emergency power sources where required. - Identify requirements for emergency drinking water and portable toilets to the department or agency responsible for mass care. - d) Assess damage to, repair, and restore public utilities. - e) Monitor recovery activities of privately owned utilities.

-f.
-Resource Management.

-1) Primary responsibility for this function is assigned to the Finance, who will prepare and maintain Annex M (Resource Management) to this plan and supporting SOPs.

-2) Emergency tasks to be performed include:

-- a) Maintain an inventory of emergency resources. - b) During emergency operations, locates supplies, equipment, and personnel to meet specific needs. - c) Maintain a list of suppliers for supplies and equipment needed immediately in the aftermath of an emergency. - d) Establish emergency purchasing procedures and coordinate emergency procurements. - e) Establish and maintain a manpower reserve and coordinate assignment of reserve personnel to departments and agencies that require augmentation. - f) Coordinate transportation, sorting, temporary storage, and distribution of resources during emergency situations. - g) Establish staging areas for resources, if required. - h) During emergency operations, identify to the Donations Management Coordinator those goods, services, and personnel that are needed. - Maintain records of emergency-related expenditures for purchases and personnel.

-g.
-Human Services.

-- 1) Primary responsibility for this function is assigned to the City Secretary, who will prepare and maintain Annex O (Human Services) to this plan and supporting SOPs - 2) Emergency tasks to be performed include: - a) Identify emergency feeding sites. - b) Identify sources of clothing for disaster victims. - c) Secure emergency food supplies. - d) Coordinate the operation of shelter facilities, whether operated by local government, local volunteer groups, or organized disaster relief agencies such as the American Red Cross. - e) Coordinate special care requirements for disaster victims such as the aged, functional and access needs individuals, and others. - f) Coordinate the provision of disaster mental health services to disaster victims, emergency workers, and/or others suffering trauma due to the emergency incident/disaster.
+- 2) Emergency tasks to be performed include: - a) Prioritize restoration of utility service to vital facilities and other facilities. - b) Arrange for the provision of emergency power sources where required. - c) Identify requirements for emergency drinking water and portable toilets to the department or agency responsible for mass care. - d) Assess damage to, repair, and restore public utilities. - e) Monitor recovery activities of privately owned utilities. - f.
+Resource Management. - Primary responsibility for this function is assigned to the EMC who will prepare and maintain Annex M (Resource Management) to this plan and supporting SOPs. - 2) Emergency tasks to be performed include: - a) Maintain an inventory of emergency resources. - b) During emergency operations, locates supplies, equipment, and personnel to meet specific needs. - c) Maintain a list of suppliers for supplies and equipment needed immediately in the aftermath of an emergency. - d) Establish emergency purchasing procedures and coordinate emergency procurements. - e) Coordinate transportation, sorting, temporary storage, and distribution of resources during emergency situations. - f) Establish staging areas for resources, if required. - g) During emergency operations, identify to the Donations Management Coordinator those goods, services, and personnel that are needed. - h) Maintain records of emergency-related expenditures for purchases and personnel. - g.
+Human Services. - Primary responsibility for this function is assigned to the Human Services Director who will in coordination with the EMC, prepares and maintain Annex O (Human Services) to this plan and supporting SOPs - 2) Emergency tasks to be performed include: - a) Identify emergency feeding sites. - b) Identify sources of clothing for disaster victims. - c) Secure emergency food supplies.